pierzchalski/rfcs/text/0000-macro-expansion-for-macro-input.md

 macros](#paths-within-nested-macros).

 This is more subtle than it might appear at first glance.
-An advanced implementation needs to account for the fact that macro definitions ca vary during expansion (see [appendix B](#appendix-b)).
+An advanced implementation needs to account for the fact that macro definitions can vary during expansion (see [appendix B](#appendix-b)).
 In fact, expansions can be mutually-dependent *between* nested eager macros (see [appendix C](#appendix-c)).

 A guiding principle here is that, as much as possible, the result of eager expansion shouldn't depend on the *order* that macros are expanded.
-This makes expansion resilient to changes in the compiler's expansion process, and avoids unexpected and desirable behaviour like being source-order dependent.
+This makes expansion resilient to changes in the compiler's expansion process, and avoids unexpected and undesirable behaviour like being source-order dependent.
 Additionally, the existing macro expansion process *mostly* has this property and we should aim to maintain it.